neatorobito/scoop-crystal/README.md

 ### Instructions

 1. Install the [Scoop package manager](https://scoop.sh/)
+2. If you don't already have it, install git with `scoop install git`
-2. Then run the following commands:
+3. Then run the following commands:
 ```
-    scoop install git
     scoop bucket add crystal-preview https://github.com/neatorobito/scoop-crystal
     scoop update
     scoop install crystal